 Academic Programming & Support

-Where can I find information about technology to learn remotely?
+Where can I find information about technical support?

 - Increased use of Zoom creates new security threats to your computer and Darden.
 All faculty, staff and students are asked to authenticate to https://darden-virginia.zoom.us before class or meetings.
 Authentication will provide access to Darden’s Pro version of Zoom.
 In addition, the Darden community should stay up-to-date with the latest software updates from Zoom.
 Due to the severity of Zoom security risks, you should verify that you are running the latest version of Zoom and download any missing updates manually.
 Click here to learn how to check what version of Zoom you have and how to initiate the update process manually.